Capture private meetings to stay organized as you improve your performance over time

-Why Use Rhythm for Feedback Meetings
+Why Use Rhythm for 1:1 Meetings

-You're already clear on your role and you know what success looks like on your goals, and your manager knows how you've been doing on those goals week to week.
-Your performance reviews can shift from updating on the status of projects or rehashing issues from many months ago and become more valuable as you reflect on your future goals, examine patterns, and seek coaching on skills and competencies you are developing.
+You're already clear on your role, you know what success looks like on your goals, and your manager knows how you've been doing on those goals week to week.
+Your performance discussions can shift from updating on the status of projects or rehashing issues from many months ago and become more valuable as you reflect on your future goals, examine patterns, and seek coaching on skills and competencies you are developing.

-- You can take notes, capture follow up tasks, and use our built-in agenda to guide a meaningful conversation or customize your own meeting agenda templates to use.
+- You can take notes, capture follow-up tasks, and use our built-in agenda to guide a meaningful conversation or customize your own meeting agenda templates to use.
 You don't have to spend time wondering what to talk about - the data is there, and so is the best practice agenda.